SuppliedOrange/scrapegencli/README.md

 This was created with ease of accessibility in mind.
 There's an entire ES6 port of scrapegen in the repo, I have a really good explanation I promise.
 I'll tell you once I'm done watching the entire One Piece series.

-This has a lot more potential but honestly if I had the motivation to make half the things I think of, I'd be the next steve jobs right now.
+This has a lot more potential but honestly if I had the motivation to make half the things I think of, I probably won't be sitting here playing video games.

 <br>